 Finding the right balance between those principles should be a very important part of the long-term corporate strategy, fostering a sustainable business culture both in the organization and externally.
 If done correctly, those policies can lead to important positive returns in terms of economic competitiveness, product quality, and brand awareness.

 In conclusion, sustainability operates on how many pillars?
 What are the pillars of sustainable development?

 The four pillars of sustainability are:

 - Social sustainability

 - Environmental sustainability

-Those principles are of fundamental importance to achieving sustainable development and every organization should take them into account when operating.
+When looking at the sustainable development pillars and aspects of sustainability, those principles are of fundamental importance to achieving a sustainable future and every organization should take them into account when operating.

-The four pillars of sustainability are a framework to guide us towards long-term sustainable development, where there are the right equilibrium between the human, social, economic, and ecological capitals.
+The 4 pillars of sustainability are a framework to guide us towards long-term sustainable development, where there are the right equilibrium between the human, social, economic, and ecological capitals.

-The application of those principles will lead to improved human wellbeing, thriving communities, and respect for the environment while at the same time ensuring continued economic growth.
+The application of those sustainability types will lead to improved human wellbeing, thriving communities, and respect for the environment while at the same time ensuring continued economic growth.